 If needed, you may complete the training course in several sessions.
 Returning to the site requires signing in with your username and password.

 What Do I Do with the CITI Completion Report?

 When you complete the CITI training, the completion report must uploaded to the individual user’s profile who completed the training in IRBNet.org.
 Submitted research projects will experience a delay and not be processed until the appropriate CITI modules have been completed by all investigators listed on the project and have been linked within the study package.

-For additional help, please see Instructions for How to Upload and Link Training Documents.
+For additional help, please see Instructions How to Add Training and Credentials with the Instructions Attachment.

 Refresher Course Modules—Be Sure to Plan Ahead

 Refresher courses can take a considerable amount of time to complete.
 Log in and view the refresher modules that are available for the type of research work you conduct and be sure that the refresher modules are completed prior to the current CITI expiration date.